mukhou/SpringBoot_Mongodb/README.md

 7. forward port to access application from cluster: kubectl port-forward svc/springbootmongodb 8080:8080
 8. Verify: http://localhost:8080/product/list

+**Notes**: If you don't want to set the environment variable **SPRING_DATA_MONGODB_.HOST** in docker-compose file,  then do the following:
+1. add the service named "**mongo**" under "**links**" section in docker-compose file
+2. set the below two properties in application.properties file: spring.data.mongodb.host=mongo spring.data.mongodb.port=27017

+In this way, the spring app will connect to the **host of the service named "mongo" defined in the docker-compose file**, instead of connecting to localhost, which it does by default.

 **Method2:**
 Create a **separate** deployment files and service files for spring app and mongo: